raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 ### Celery Canvas Execution

-The pipeline registry owns executable, code-reviewed DAG definitions. `PipelineDefinition` validates declared node metadata, normalizes run parameters, and builds the pipeline's Celery Canvas directly.
+The pipeline registry maps approved keys to executable, code-reviewed pipeline classes. `PipelineDefinition` is the abstract base interface; it provides shared node lookup, node-key validation, and serialization.
+Each concrete pipeline class normalizes its own run parameters, builds its own output scope, declares node metadata, and builds its Celery Canvas directly.
 Runner services create `ETLPipelineRun` and `ETLNodeRun` rows, launch the Canvas, execute nodes, and finalize status.
 The Canvas should make the business DAG visible in code instead of hiding progression behind a secondary layer scheduler or metadata-to-Canvas compiler.

 | DAG shape | Celery primitive | Use |
 | --- | --- | --- |